ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 ## Working with data

-In this section, you will use SQL Query to manipulate your data where it resides in {{site.data.keyword.cosdimshort_notm}}.
+In this section, you will use SQL Query to manipulate your data where it resides in {{site.data.keyword.cos_short}}.

 1. Access the **data-lake-sql** SQL Query service instance from your [Dashboard](https://console.bluemix.net/dashboard/apps).